danafaye/WindowsAPIAbuseAtlas/NTDLL/NtImpersonateThread/README.md

 ## 🧬 How Attackers Abuse It

-- Locate a target thread running with higher privileges (e.g., SYSTEM).
+- Find a thread running with higher privileges (SYSTEM)
-- Use `NtImpersonateThread` to make a malicious thread impersonate the target.
+- Call `NtImpersonateThread` to slip into that thread's security context
-- Perform privileged actions (file access, process creation, network connections) under the stolen context.
+- Do the dirty work ... access files, spawn processes, or whatever, all under the borrowed identity
-- Revert to the original context to avoid detection.
+- Drop the impersonation when done to keep a low profile and dodge detection

-## 🧵 Sample Behavior
+## 👀 Sample Behavior

-- Calls to `NtImpersonateThread` after enumerating threads or processes.
+- Processes or threads making Calls to `NtImpersonateThread`, often following thread or process enumeration.
-- Use of `OpenThread`, `GetThreadToken`, or similar APIs before impersonation.
+- Prior use of `OpenThread` or `GetThreadToken` to prepare for impersonation.
-- Privileged actions (e.g., accessing protected files, creating processes) immediately after impersonation.
+- Sudden privilege operations immediately after impresonation calls (like accessing sesntive files or spawning new processes)
-- Seen in token theft, privilege escalation, and lateral movement scenarios.
+- Reverting the thread to its original security context using `NtSetInformationThread` or similar calls to clean up and avoid detection.

 ## 🛡️ Detection Opportunities